Risks vs. Benefits of Medications: How to Know?

 2. Write down important information

-Write down the information you discuss with your healthcare provider.
+Write down the information you want to discuss with your healthcare provider and take to your appointment.
+Be sure to write down important points or take a friend or family member to help.
 It is easy to forget details, which may be complicated.
-You may need to share this information with family members, caregivers, or other healthcare providers.
-You can ask these questions of your doctor or pharmacist.
+You may need to share this information later with family, caregivers or other healthcare providers.

 You might consider writing down: